serokell/blog-posts/untyped-lambda-calculus/article.md

 The omega combinator is somewhat useless on its own.
 However, we can extend it to be a little more useful.
-In particular, we can encode recursion using the fixed point combinator, also known as $Y$ combinator:
+In particular, we can encode recursion using the fixed point combinator, also known as the Y combinator:

 $Y = \lambda f. (\lambda x. f\;(x\;x))\;(\lambda x. f\;(x\;x)).$